coastalwhite/lemurs/README.md

 	<img src="./assets/text-icon.svg" height="200px" alt="Lemur Icon by SVGRepo" />
 </p>

-Lemurs provides a *Terminal User Interface* (TUI) for a [Display/Login Managers](https://wiki.archlinux.org/title/Display_manager) in Rust for most GNU/Linux and BSD distributions.
-It can work both *with or without SystemD*.
+Lemurs is a *Terminal User Interface* (TUI) [Display/Login Managers](https://wiki.archlinux.org/title/Display_manager) written in Rust that works on most GNU/Linux and BSD distributions.
+It can work both *with or without* SystemD.
-Lemurs works on most Unix systems including Linux, FreeBSD and NetBSD.

 ## Goal